+Woody is still about as fit as he was back then (I’m not).
 These days, Woody packs a SIG P229 instead of a Smith Model 15.
 He doesn’t share my nostalgic crush on that old wooden handled wheel gun.

 Woody and I have put cuffs on a few other bad guys in the ensuing decades, some not nearly so anti-climactic as the detention of that GTA suspect.
 But you never forget your first felony bust.

 In the SPs, we were issued 18 rounds of .38 Special: six in the gun, and two six-round reloads we kept in dump pouches on our belts.
 The dual dump pouch I was issued in 1986 was stamped on the back: